by Walter Brasch

 SSHE’s 20-member Board of Governors has three student representatives, who are appointed by the Board after being nominated by the presidents of the 14 universities; thus, the students usually have views similar to what the administration sees as acceptable.
 Most student representatives have tended to follow a "cower and comply" role.
 Membership also includes four legislators, selected from each political caucus (Democrat and Republican caucuses in the House and Senate), and the secretary of the Department of Education); the rest are appointed by the Governor, with the approval of the state senate.
 Gov. Tom Corbett and his designated representative, Jennifer Branstetter, a public relations executive, serve on both Penn State and SSHE boards.
 Most of the other members are lawyers or senior business executives.
 One of them, Kenneth Jarin, who served as chair for six years and is currently a member, is a lawyer who represents management in labor issues.

-Page 2 of 3 - The lack of at least one representative of labor on the SSHE Board of Governors is because of "a lack of sensitivity to the labor point of view," says Dr. Stephen Hicks, president of the 6,400 member Association of Pennsylvania State College and University Faculty (APSCUF).
+The lack of at least one representative of labor on the SSHE Board of Governors is because of "a lack of sensitivity to the labor point of view," says Dr. Stephen Hicks, president of the 6,400 member Association of Pennsylvania State College and University Faculty (APSCUF).

 It remains a curiosity why the people’s universities don’t represent the people," says Irwin Aronson, general counsel for the Pennsylvania AFL–CIO.
 Aronson is a Penn State alumnus and graduate of the Penn State’s Dickinson Law School.